-What is metastatis?
+What is metastasis?

 Metastasis is a process wherein cancer spreads from one part of the body to the other, affecting one or more organs.
 This may also be known as ‘secondary’ cancer, and is a late stage, meaning metastatic cancer has a lower possibility of being cured.

-How does metastatis happen?
+How does metastasis happen?

 Cancer can spread from the primary cancer site to other areas of the body through the lymphatic system or through the bloodstream.
 Cancer cells spread from one organ to another in this way, and tumours then form in other parts of the body.
-This does not create a new cancer, but rather is a metastised form of the orginal cancer, e.g breast cancer which spreads to the lung does not become lung cancer, but is metastatic breast cancer.
+This does not create a new cancer, but rather is a metastasised form of the original cancer, e.g breast cancer which spreads to the lung does not become lung cancer, but is metastatic breast cancer.

 What are the symptoms of metastatic cancer?